 - Bright Starts Clack and Slide Activity Ball (other similar toys are this one or this one)

 - Board books

 To entertain toddlers on a car trip, your list of choices is a lot bigger.
-Two excellent activities for a toddler on a road trip are:
+Excellent road trip activities for a toddler on are:

 We didn’t let our toddlers watch much TV at home, but on travel days, we let go of our guilt and just let our front-facing toddlers watch the iPad.

 Little Baby Bum was a fun & educational favorite that they’d watch silently for hours – you can download episodes on Netflix.
 We would keep it out of reach by securing the iPad to the back of the front seat.

 Another favorite of ours, regardless of the kids age, was to play kid-friendly audiobooks in the car.
 It’s such a great thing to occupy a child’s mind without the need for a toy or a screen.
 As mentioned above, this is also a good baby road trip sleep strategy.